PatrickHollweck/SRocket/docs/README.md

 # SRocket
 > SRocket ( short for: SocketRocket ) is a batteries-included, opinionated socket.io framework written in typescript.

-You may want to continue to this [Quick start guide](quickstart.md)
+##### You propably want to read this -[Quick start guide](quickstart.md)

 ## Disclaimer

 !> SRocket is still under heavy construction!
-While reading the documentation keep in mind that the structure and the api may change at every point in time.
+While reading the documentation keep in mind that the structure and the API may change at every point in time!
-Currently the easiest way to start using the framework is to copy it from source!

 ## Introduction
-Have you ever worked with pure socket.io and wanted a bit more structure to your project ?
+Have you ever worked with pure socket.io and wanted a bit more structure to your project?
 If so SRocket is the answer to that, It has all the features you need to build your next real-time application in a http inspired way.
 Features like the built-in router make code orgainstation a breez and the support for typescript and model based validation makes your application safe and easy to maintain.

-## Features
+## Main Features

 - Builtin routing.
 - Builtin validation.